vitalybe/radio-stream/README.md

 Client applications
 -------------------

+Both clients are written with react-native and share a large portion of code.

 * Android application - Developed using react-native.
-* Desktop application - Developed with electron.
+* Desktop application - Developed using react-native-web, running on electron.

 Development